 Student National Origin ReportInformation and resources from the California Department of Education about the Student National Origin Report (SNOR).

-The California Department of Education (CDE) collects the number of immigrant students to determine the amount of funding.
+The California Department of Education (CDE) annually collects the number of immigrant students enrolled in private schools via the CDE Student National Origin Report (SNOR) Online Reporting Web page to determine the amount of Title III, Immigrant Education Student Subgrant funding for services to eligible private school students.

 Eligible Immigrant Students